alekmaul/pvsneslib/wiki/Compiling-helloworld-example.md

 include ${PVSNESLIB_HOME}/devkitsnes/snes_rules)`
 ```

-If you are skilled with assembly code, you can also add anoter variabe to allow the creation of **.dbg** files, each debug file is create during compilation process.
+If you are skilled with assembly code, you can also add another variable to allow the creation of **.dbg** files, each debug file is create during compilation process.

 ```bash
 export PVSNESLIB_DEBUG=1